 How to Design an Effective Newsletter to Drive Customer Engagement

-You’ve probably heard many of the benefits of email newsletters, but are you actively sending them to your customers?
+Are you sending email newsletters to your customers?
 On a consistent basis?
-And if you are, are they actually driving results?
+If so, are they actually driving results?

 If your answer is anything but an enthusiastic yes, you’ve landed on the right post.
-On the other hand, if you’ve been successfully sending newsletters to your subscriber list for years, the following will serve as a good check-in to ensure you’re optimizing each and every send.
+On the other hand, if you’ve been successfully sending newsletters to your subscriber list for years, the following will serve as a good check-in to make sure you’re optimising each and every send.

 The definition of an email “newsletter.”